terne/Being_Right_for_Whose_Right_Reasons/README.md

 # Being Right for Whose Right Reasons

+## News

+* 10-2023: Now the data is also available in [Huggingface](https://huggingface.co/datasets/coastalcph/fair-rationales)

 ## Abstract
 Explainability methods are used to benchmark the extent to which model predictions align with human rationales